 148. What are the common non-respiratory problems that can cause respiratory acidosis?

-Drug overdose, spinal cord injury, neuromuscular diseases, head trauma, and trauma to thoracic cage.
+A drug overdose, spinal cord injury, neuromuscular diseases, head trauma, and trauma to thoracic cage.

 149. How can you describe fully compensated respiratory acidosis?

-You should suspect that a complicating metabolic disorder is also present.
+In this case, the Respiratory Therapist should suspect that a complicating metabolic disorder is also present.

 151. In acute respiratory acidosis, how high does the CO2 have to get for the patient to reach a comatose state?